 • Friendly work atmosphere in a dynamic team of experienced industry professionals

 Please send your application to firstname.lastname@example.org.

-Please include the below sentence to your CV: ‘I hereby give consent for my personal data included in my application to be processed for the purposes of the recruitment process under the Personal Data Protection Act as of 29 August 1997, consolidated text: Journal of Laws 2002, No. 101, item 926 as amended.’
+Please include the below sentence to your CV: ‘I hereby give consent for my personal data included in my application to be processed for the purposes of the recruitment process under Article 6 point 1 a) of GDPR (the General Data Protection Regulation of the European Parliament and of the Council of 27 April 2016).’